Financial Aid Information and Processes

 Students wishing to know more about veterans’ education benefits should visit our dedicated webpage here: https://www.hollins.edu/admission-aid/undergraduate-financial-aid-scholarships/veterans-educational-benefits/.

-Our school certifying official, Kalyca Schultz, may be reached at kschultz@hollins.edu.
+Our school certifying official, Emily Dabney, can be reached at registrar@hollins.edu.